Cyber Security Awareness at DCU

 What is Ransomware?

 Ransomware is a Malware/Virus that stops you from using your PC.
 It holds your PC or files for ransom.
-Ransomware can make its way onto a system through a variety of means, with the victim ultimately downloading and installing a malicious application.
+Ransomware can make its way onto a system through various means, with the victim ultimately downloading and installing a malicious application.

 Once on the device, the malicious application will spread throughout the system and encrypt files on the hard drive or simply lock the system itself.
 In some cases, it may block access to the system by displaying images or a message across the device’s screen to persuade the user to pay the malware operator a ransom for the encryption key to unlock the files or system.